ArthTechnologies/quartz/README.md

 2. Install the packages with `npm i`
 3. Run with `node run`

+You can update quartz by running `git pull` command inside your quartz folder.

 ## How to configure

 - stores/settings.json is where you can modify settings.